azs06/flappybird-with-ai/readme.md

 * Cursor: Followed the instructions and generated a plan, the game was also quite good.
 The game was playable and had no bugs, I used Cursor's auto mode, on trial version, considering the price I think Cursor is a great tool for developers.

+* Cline with XAI: Generated a spec document and then created the code based on that spec.
+The game was playable, it was not as polished as augment, claude or cursor, but it was still good, and considering it's free to use, I think for free you can't beat it.

 ## Final Thought